Dimensional crossover of bound complexes in a two-species Bose-Hubbard lattice: Correlations and dynamics: Dynamical formation of few-body bound states

 To move beyond the qualitative spatial patterns observed in the density evolution and provide a quantitative assessment of the quench dynamics, we analyze several global observables.
-We first assess the adiabaticity of the process, the fidelity of the time-evolved state by computing the many-body overlap $\mathcal{O}(t)$, defined in Eq.(\ref{olap}) As shown in Fig.~\ref{dyn_1body_den}(b), the overlap for both the weakly-correlated dimer to strongly-correlated dimer (solid magenta line) and weakly-correlated dimer to tetramer (dashed magenta line) quenches approaches unity as the dynamical evolution reaches the end of the ramp ($t \to \tau_Q$).
-This high fidelity demonstrates that the linear ramp is sufficiently slow to avoid significant excitations, ensuring that the dynamically generated clusters faithfully realize the intended ground-state phases; see the inset of Fig.~\ref{pdiag2d}(b).
+We first assess the adiabaticity of the process, the fidelity of the time-evolved state by computing the many-body overlap $\mathcal{O}(t)$, defined in Eq.~(\ref{olap}) As shown in Fig.~\ref{dyn_1body_den}(b), the overlap for both the weakly correlated dimer to strongly correlated dimer (solid magenta line) and weakly correlated dimer to tetramer (dashed magenta line) quenches approaches unity as the dynamical evolution reaches the end of the ramp ($t \to \tau_Q$).
+This high fidelity demonstrates that the linear ramp is sufficiently slow to avoid significant excitations, ensuring that the dynamically generated clusters faithfully realize the intended ground-state phases; see the inset of Fig.~\ref{dyn_1body_den}(b).
 The internal correlation structure of the emerging phases is further characterized by the evolution of the von Neumann entanglement entropy, $S_{\rm N}$, and the binding energy, $E_b$, shown in Fig.~\ref{dyn_1body_den}(c).
 Starting from a weakly entangled state, $S_{\rm N}$ increases rapidly as the interaction ramp induces strong correlations.
-Notably, the strongly-correlated dimer phase (solid blue line) saturates at a significantly higher entanglement entropy than the tetramer phase (dashed blue line), for the chosen parameters.
-Concurrently, the binding energy $E_b$ (red curves) evolves toward negative values (for $t \gtrsim 25$), signaling the energetic stabilization of the bound states.
+Notably, the strongly correlated dimer phase (solid blue line) saturates at a significantly higher entanglement entropy than the tetramer phase (dashed blue line), for the chosen parameters.
+Concurrently, the binding energy $E_b$ (red dashed curve) evolves toward negative values (for $t \gtrsim 25$), signaling the energetic stabilization of the bound states.
 Therefore, these global diagnostics complement the real-space information provided by the one- and two-body density profiles.
 The stationary values attained by these observables at long times indicate that the quenched state closely approximates an eigenstate of the final Hamiltonian.